New Ford Explorer review

 On the other hand, the Explorer is quite a bit nippier than the Scenic, thanks to the healthy 282bhp that its single electric motor can send to the rear wheels (RWD stands for rear-wheel drive).

 This version offers all the pace you need.
 However, if you want a car that can really pin you back in your seat when you put your foot down, the Extended Range AWD (all-wheel drive) is the Explorer that will appeal.
-This has twin electric motors that produce a combined 335bhp and cut the 0-62mph time from 6.4sec to 5.3sec.
-That’s faster than a Ford Focus ST hot hatch can manage, and it feels it.

 Ford Explorer image

 Like other electric cars, the Explorer has a regenerative braking system that can put energy back into the battery on the move.
-Fortunately, it’s far less intrusive than the system in the bigger Ford Mustang Mach-E, as well as more consistent than the ID 4's, so it’s easy to slow the car smoothly via the brake pedal.
+Fortunately, it’s far less intrusive than the system in the bigger Ford Mustang Mach-E, as well as more consistent than the ID 4's, so it’s easy to slow the car smoothly using the brake pedal.

 Ford Explorer rear driving light blue